 Runners are always looking for effective ways of taking care of their bodies and practicing yoga is a proven way for runners to prevent injuries.
 Running can be particularly hard on your knees, back and ankles and there are a number of specific yoga poses that can help relieve the strain placed on these muscles, increase your functional strength and flexibility.
 By helping you to train your breathing yoga can also help you to increase your oxygen intake whilst running.
 Yoga for Energy and Inspiration by Julie Montagu

-1. Yoga for Athletes: Strength Sequence
+1. Yoga for Athletes: Feet and Foundation

-3. Yoga for Athletes: Increase Flexibility
+3. Athletic Yoga for Cross Training

-6. Yoga for Back Strength
+8. Yoga for Back Strength

 A strong back and upright posture enables us to stand tall and feel more confident and empowered.
 A strong, well-conditioned back can withstand more stress, and protect the spine better, ensuring that we are less likely to get injured as we move and exercise.
 In this session, Julie will guide you through a yoga sequence incorporating a series of dynamic poses that stretch and strengthen the back.